dinde451/jarr.d1/Jarulfs_Guide.md

 It is worth noticing that the check for hit recovery is made prior to any damage reduction due to using a Mana Shield.
-There are also some bugs regarding hit recovery while using Mana Shield.
-So while using a Mana Shield, in addition to the requirements above, damage must also be below your current life for you to be put into hit recovery:
+There are also some bugs regarding hit recovery while using Mana Shield, see chapter 6.1.1.
+So while using a Mana Shield, in addition to the requirements above, damage must also be below your current life for you to be put into hit
+recovery:

 Any character, except the Barbarian, using Mana Shield: current life \> damage \>= clvl

 Barbarian using Mana Shield: current life \> damage \>= 1.25·clvl

-The table below list the time, in seconds, it takes to block and to do a hit recovery for each character class.
+The table below lists the time, in seconds, it takes to block and to do a hit recovery for each character class.
 It also lists the effects of some specific suffixes that influence blocking or hit recovery.
 For more information on the suffixes, see chapter 3.2.2.

 <table>